Every year, benzos play a significant role in overdose deaths. Learn how to beat the statistics and find benzo addiction treatment in South Florida.

-Why Benzo Addiction Requires Treatment
+Why Addiction to Benzodiazepines Requires Treatment

-Benzodiazepines are tranquilizers containing soothing components that slow down the central nervous system.
+Benzodiazepines are tranquilizers containing soothing components that slow the central nervous system.
 This helps reduce tension and results in muscle relaxation.
 People struggling with benzo addiction tend to chase this calming feeling, often craving another hit after getting off the high.
-Benzodiazepine abusers exhibit symptoms similar to heavy alcohol consumption.
+Benzodiazepine abusers exhibit symptoms similar to those of heavy alcohol consumption.

 When taken in large doses, benzos can cause: